LTUC/prep-course-std/Day19/Task/README.md

   - Delete button, should remove the card from the favorite list.
   - Update button, enable the user to update the comment.

+- Deploy your app on Netlify

+## Submission Instructions:
+- When your work is complete and ready for submission, push to the `class-19` branch.
+- Create a pull request.
+- Submit the pull request link.
+- Merge `class-19` with the main branch.
+- What observations or questions do you have about what you’ve learned so far?
+- How long did it take you to complete this assignment?
+And, before you started, how long did you think it would take you to complete this assignment?